Ricky-Fr/Ableton-MCP-Server-XTouch/README.md

 For example, you can say:

 > **“Create a guitar track with two bars of MIDI notes in the style of Radiohead’s *Creep*, add a long reverb, and load the Nylon Guitar instrument.”**
+>
+> **“Change the song’s key to E Dorian for all MIDI tracks, excluding any tracks containing a Drum Rack.”**

 The server will automatically:
 - create the track,